jaspector

 The city's public materials confirm permits for building or demolition work, building moving, manufactured homes, plumbing, and electrical work.
 The ordinance book states building permits are required for new construction and for additions, repairs, or alterations to existing structures, subject to one stated exception for certain interior remodeling work.

+Not all construction work requires a permit in Ganado, TX.
 The following work is generally exempt: Interior remodeling, repair, or alteration of an existing structure or building where there is no new electrical or new plumbing service to be connected or installed.
 Note: This is the only exclusion or exception publicly identified for the requirement of a building permit.
+When in doubt, confirm with the local building department before starting work.